 Forms 03, 04, & 05 will be used to both guide and document this process.
 Fellows will complete these forms through web-based links to survey forms, which are available in the Fellowship Orientation, Resource, and Archive Course.
-Form submission is required to submit completed forms for every 20 hours of mentoring completed.
-An exception is made for FiTs who spend a full week (5-6 consecutive workdays in a row) with a FAAOMPT credentialed mentor.
-In this situation, one set of forms (Forms 3, 4, and 5) can be submitted for the entire week's worth of hours.
-These documents must clearly state how many hours are supported by the form/documentation.
-Additionally, at least one set of forms (Form 03, 04, and 05) must be completed per each FAAOMPT mentor that a fellow-in-training works with for 1:1 hours.
+Form submission is required to submit completed forms for every 20 <a href="https://hours.org/